- Go back to the SUNY Plattsburgh Home Page

 - School building leader certificate

-For more information, visit Financial Aid Resources for Graduate Students or schedule a virtual appointment with a financial aid advisor.
+For more information, visit Student Financial Services or schedule a virtual appointment with a financial aid advisor.

 Your federal need will be determined on the basis of the income and asset information you provide on the Free Application for Federal Student Aid (FAFSA).
 Choose SUNY Plattsburgh as a college choice (college code 002849) to ensure that your federal application data will be transmitted to our office.
 File the FAFSA as soon as the application becomes available for the school year you are seeking assistance.
 See How to Apply for details.
 Please respond promptly to requests for additional information or clarification concerning your aid application and be prepared to submit a tax return transcript if requested by our office.